Unlocking Your Voice: The Power of Laryngeal Tilt

 Why It Matters for Singers

-Vocal ease: Engaging tilt means less throat squeeze and more resonance freedom.
+Vocal Ease: Engaging the tilt means less throat squeeze and more resonance freedom.

-Tone refinement: A tilted larynx can create a “ring” or shimmer in the tone that gives professional singers that finished sound.
+Tone Refinement: A tilted larynx can create a “ring” or shimmer in the tone that gives professional singers that polished sound.

 How to Feel It

-Sigh upward on an “ng” sound (as in sing).
+Sigh Upward on an “ng” Sound: Use the sound as in sing.
 Notice how your larynx may rock slightly forward.

-Do a gentle siren from a mid to high pitch.
+Do a Gentle Siren: Move from a mid to high pitch.
 Feel that stretch or tilt at the top.

-Place your hand on your Adam’s apple and let your head nod slightly forward on higher notes — that’s the motion of the tilt.
+Place Your Hand on Your Adam’s Apple: Let your head nod slightly forward on higher notes — that’s the motion of the tilt.

 Common Misconceptions